treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 }
 ```

-- Two criteria are joined by AND operator.
+- Two criteria are joined by the AND operator.

-To read only one search result, you can use the findOne() method.
+If your are looking for only one documents that matches the criteria, you can use the findOne() method.

 ```c++
 QVariantMap doc = mongo.findOne(criteria);
 ```

-The following is a example to read documents that the value of 'num' key is greater than 10.
-Specify **$gt** as the comparison operator for a criteria object.
+The following example sets an criteria for a 'num'.
+Only documents those value 'num' is greater than 10 will match.
+In order to achieve this, use **$gt** as the comparison operator for your criteria object.

 ```c++
 QVariantMap criteria;